 “But I love my excess of work emails!”
 “Information overload is my jam!” – said no one ever.
 If you want to communicate with your staff, your intranet software is the first place to start.
 Below are a few ways your intranet allows you to collaborate and share information:

 - Live chats – have a question that needs an immediate response?
-Communicate in real time with your peers over live chat.
+Communicate in real-time with your peers over live chat.
 Avoid cluttering your colleague’s inbox and waiting for a response.
-Cut down the amount of follow up emails for lost or forgotten mail.
+Cut down the number of follow-up emails for lost or forgotten mail.

-- Project sites – Project Management Sites promote a collaborative and secure work space without giving employees outside the project group access.
+- Project sites – Project Management Sites promote a collaborative and secure workspace without giving access to employees outside the project group.
 Ensuring that sensitive information stays secure.
-Making the switch from emails to Project Management Sites will streamlines communication, efficiency and collaboration.
+Making the switch from emails to Project Management Sites will streamline communication, efficiency, and collaboration.

-- Message boards – a great resource for employees to post questions, seek advice and tap in collective knowledge.
+- Message boards – a great resource for employees to post questions, seek advice, and tap into collective knowledge.